 The idea is that for a principal, only one person would know the correct credential to 'pair' with that principal.
 If the current user/Subject provides the correct credential matching the one stored in the system, then the system can assume and trust that the current user/Subject is really who they say they are.
 The degree of trust increases with more secure credential types (e.g. biometric signature > password).

-Cryptography is the practice of protecting information from undesired access by hiding it or converting it into nonsense so know one else can read it.
+Cryptography is the practice of protecting information from undesired access by hiding it or converting it into nonsense so no one else can read it.
 Shiro focuses on two core elements of Cryptography: ciphers that encrypt data like email using a public or private key, and hashes (aka message digests) that irreversibly encrypt data like passwords.

 A Hash function is a one-way, irreversible conversion of an input source, sometimes called the message, into an encoded hash value, sometimes called the message digest.
 It is often used for passwords, digital fingerprints, or data with an underlying byte array.